jootten/A2C_Lunar_Lander/report.md

 ![*Figure 18: GRU Cell*](report_screenshots/gru_cell.png)

-Notation:
 ![*Figure 19: GRU Cell: Notations*](report_screenshots/gru_cell_notation.png)

-In the implementation of an recurrent neural network for the policy, we faced some serious issues.
-The main challenge was imposed by the handling of the hidden states during the computation of the action distribution during the collection of observations and in the update of the network.
-It is difficult is to reset the hidden state, when the next timestep included in one batch belongs to a new episode.
-That is the reason why we chose to implement a custom GRU Cell with the Keras API, in order to provide a mask for the hidden state, which resets it at terminal timesteps.
-This mask just contains zeros for each timestep being terminal and ones for every other state (**Figure 20, Line 121 - 125**).
+In the implementation of a recurrent neural network for the policy we faced some serious issues.
+The main challenge was imposed by the handling of the hidden states during the collection of observations and in the update of the network.
+It is difficult to reset the hidden state when the next timestep included in one batch belongs to a new episode.
+That is the reason why we chose to implement a custom GRU Cell with the Keras API: In order to provide a mask for the hidden state, which resets it at terminal timesteps.
+This mask just contains zeros for each terminal state and ones for every other state (**Figure 20, Line 121 - 125**).

 ![*Figure 20: GRU Cell: executing a parallel step on the environemts*](report_screenshots/coordinator.py_step_parallel_gru.png)

-The hidden states returned by the actor (**Figure 4**) are saved between the steps of the agent on the environment and between the updates.
+The hidden states returned by the actor (**Figure 4**) are saved between steps of the agent on the environment and between updates.
 During the update, the shape of the batch is three dimensional.
 The first dimension represents the agents, the second dimension the timesteps and the last the state vector (**Figure 21**).
 We found no solution to reset the hidden states of terminal timesteps during the forward pass of multiple timesteps at once without implementing a custom GRU.
 The recurrent policy returns mu and sigma of the action distribution in the same manner as the feed forward policy.

 ![*Figure 21: GRU Cell: getting the action distribution*](report_screenshots/coordinator.py_get_action_dist_gru.png)

- We provide the mask together with the input for the recurrent cell and change its shape corresponding to shape of the hidden state of the cell defined by the amount of units  (**Figure 22, Line 73 - 77**).
+We provide the mask together with the input for the recurrent cell and change its shape corresponding to the shape of the hidden state of the cell defined by the amount of units  (**Figure 22, Line 73 - 77**).
 After that, we compute the values of the gates and the current hidden state $h_t$.
-Then the mask gets forwarded together with the hidden state to the next cell, the hidden state for the next timestep in one batch gets forwarded without the mask because it is provided by the input (**Figure 22, Line 79 - 88**).
+Then the mask gets forwarded together with the hidden state to the next cell.
+The hidden state for the next timestep in one batch gets forwarded without the mask because it is provided by the input (**Figure 22, Line 79 - 88**).

 ![*Figure 22: GRU Cell implementation: forward pass*](report_screenshots/gru.py_call.png)

-*** 5. How to run training and testing
+### 5. How to run training and testing
 Having read our implementation, we hope you are now eager to try it out!
 We have included our trained models, which were saved using the `tf.train.Checkpoint` function.
 These can be tested by calling `python3 main.py --test`, which will automatically load the trained models and render the environment.
 We have also added further arguments to the command line parser, which can be viewed using `python3 main.py --help`.
 Most notably the policy network type can be changed here (`--network_type "mlp"` or `--network_type "gru"`).
 The number of agents for training can be changed as well, e.g. `--num_agents 12`.
 To train the model, use `--train`.